Mozambique (song)

 "Mozambique" is a song written by Bob Dylan and Jacques Levy that was originally released on Dylan's 1976 album Desire.
 It was also released as a single and reached number 54 on the Billboard Hot 100.

 Background

 At the time of the song's release, the titular country of Mozambique had just emerged from a ten-year insurgency war against Portugal which led to Mozambique's independence.
 Mozambique had gained independence on June 25, 1975, only about a month before the song was recorded.
 As a result, some supporters wanted to see the song as lending support to the newly independent country.
-However, the lyrics of the song don't support such an interpretation, being slight and treating the country as merely a place for a romantic getaway in the sun, apart from a fleeting reference to "people living free".
+However, the lyrics of the song do not support such an interpretation, being slight and treating the country as merely a place for a romantic getaway in the sun, apart from a fleeting reference to "people living free".
 This amused some of Dylan's fans, who did understand the satire.